Revisiting the second-order convergence of the lattice Boltzmann method with reaction-type source terms

 \subsubsection{Error landscape}

-Better understanding of the behaviour of the LBM method for advection-diffusion-reaction equation, and LBM in general, can be gained by looking at the dependence of the error on both spatial and temporal resolution.
+A better understanding of the behaviour of the \ac{LBM} method for the advection-diffusion-reaction equation, and \ac{LBM} in general, can be gained by looking at the dependence of the error on both spatial and temporal resolution.
 In this work, this is termed the error landscape.
-For most of physical problems it is prohibitively expensive to calculate the full error landscape, even if an analytical solutions is available.
-Nevertheless, the landscape for this case is discussed here, as the general trends and slopes of this landscape will be similar in any LBM application.
+For most physical problems it is prohibitively expensive to calculate the full error landscape, even if an analytical solutions is available.
+Nevertheless, the landscape for this case is discussed here, as the general trends and slopes of this landscape will be similar in any \ac{LBM} application.

 A set of 23 and 31 distinct values of $L$ and $T$ were selected, generating a solution set that is close to a linear distribution in log space.
 For each pair, two simulations were performed, one with the method presented in this paper, and one in which $Q$ is calculated from $\tilde\phi$, not $\phi$.
 In total, 1426 simulations were performed to populate the error landscape.
-The results were compared to both the analytical solutions of the ADE and DBE.
+The results were compared to both the analytical solutions of the \ac{ADRE} and \ac{DBE}.
 Figure~\ref{fig:error_landscape_real} presents the isolines of the error.

-One can observe, that the convergence to the DBE is only driven by competing temporal and spatial discretisation errors.
-On the other hand, the $\nicefrac{T}{L}$ dependent error between DBE and ADE dominates the temporal error in convergence to ADE.
+One can observe, that the convergence to the \ac{DBE} is only driven by competing temporal and spatial discretisation errors.
+On the other hand, the $\nicefrac{T}{L}$ dependent error between \ac{DBE} and \ac{ADRE} dominates the temporal error in convergence to \ac{ADRE}.
 In either case, if the source term is inappropriately integrated, its first-order error reduces the accuracy greatly in almost the entire landscape (marked with dashed lines).

 In order to provide a clear view of the trends present in the error landscape, approximations of all the separate errors were established to create a smoothed landscape presented in Figure~\ref{fig:error_landscape}.